-Non-SSO discharges are investigated by Code Enforcement staff.
+Non-SSO discharges are investigated, and reported by Code Enforcement staff and or by SMCWPPP staff.
 When the complaint is received the Code Enforcement Officer responds as soon as possible to catch the violator in the act and to prevent any more pollution from entering the storm drain.
 If the discharge has not reached the storm drain, the violator is allowed to clean the gutter and street.
-If the discharge has reached the storm drain, Public Services is called to clean and vacuum all affected inlets and piping.
+If the discharge has reached the storm drain, Public Works is called to clean and vacuum all affected inlets and piping.
 This may require blocking inlets further down-stream, washing the discharge out completely and vacuuming out the contents so that it does not flow to the Bay.
 All costs for cleanup are billed to the discharger who also receives enforcement action according the Enforcement Response Plan.